 Human Immunodeficiency Virus (HIV)

 HIV is a virus that causes acquired immune deficiency syndrome (AIDS).
-The state of Louisiana is one of the highest ranking states with the highest number of people who have a diagnosis of HIV in the United States.
+The state of Louisiana is one of the highest-ranking states with the greatest number of people who have a diagnosis of HIV in the United States.

 The goals of the HIV program are to: